 Address: 347 22nd St, Ogden, UT 84401

 Families love including the Treehouse Children’s Museum on their Ogden vacation itinerary.
-This museum lets their kids step into the story by experiencing many hands-on activities and unique exhibits.
+This museum lets its kids enter the story by experiencing many hands-on activities and unique exhibits.
 This museum is unique because there is a giant tree growing at the center of it, where all the various themed activities branch off from the center of the tree.

 Families can enjoy everything from fun art activities to story time and scientific experiments to participating in theatrical performances.
 The Treehouse Museum is the place to visit when looking for fun things to do that are also entertaining and educational for children.
 It’s also the perfect outing for that unfortunate rainy day during your Ogden trip.